what is a postal code what is a postal code

 Structure of Postal Codes

-Postal codes are essential for pinpointing geographic areas, enhancing mail delivery and various logistics.
-Their structured format varies widely across the globe.
+Postal codes are essential for pinpointing geographic areas, enhancing mail delivery, and various logistics.
+Their structured format varies widely worldwide.

 Format Differences by Country